Navaneetha-Krishnan-S/Navaneetha-Krishnan-S/README.md

 ### 👋 Hello, World!

-I'm **Navaneetha Krishnan S**, a **Computer Science graduate** and a tech enthusiast who thrives on the bleeding edge of technology.
+### I'm **Navaneetha Krishnan S**,

+I'm a **Computer Science graduate** and a tech enthusiast who thrives on the bleeding edge of technology.
 My journey spans across the realms of Web development, Cloud solutions, and Game development.

 ### 🔥 My Tech Arsenal: